-The retention mechanism requires a keep out zone, for a limited component height area under the retention mechanism as shown in the following figures.
-The figures show the relationship between the retention mechanism mounting holes and pin one of the socket.
-In addition it also documents the keep-outs.
+The retention mechanism requires a keep-out zone, for a limited component height area under the retention mechanism as shown in the following figures.
+The figures show the relationship between the retention mechanism mounting holes and pin one of the socket, and show the keepouts.

-The retention holes should be a non-plated hole.
-The retention holes should have a primary and secondary side route keep-out area of 0.409 inch diameter.
+The retention holes should be non-plated holes, and should have a primary and secondary side route keep-out area of 0.409 inches diameter.

-For heatsink volumetric information refer to the Intel[®] Pentium[®] 4 Processor in the 478-pin Package Thermal Design Guidelines.
+For heat sink volumetric information, refer to the Intel[®] Pentium[®] 4 Processor in the 478-pin package Thermal Design Guidelines.

-Figure 4-13.
+Figure 23.
 Retention Mechanism Keep-Out Drawing 1

-Figure 4-14.
+Figure 24.
 Retention Mechanism Keep-Out Drawing 2